cafernandezlo/es_github_cafernandezlo/_pages/about.md

 <a href="https://scholar.google.es/citations?user=gE-7NE4AAAAJ&hl=es">{{site.scholar_number_cites}}</a> citations up to now, reporting and h-index of {{site.scholar_hindex}} (source: Google Scholar).
 I have reviewed
 <a href="https://publons.com/researcher/1751450/carlos-fernandez-lozano/">{{site.publons_number_reviews}}</a>
-manuscripts in JCR-indexed journals (source: Publons) and I have been member of (3) Ph.D. thesis committes.
+manuscripts in JCR-indexed journals (source: Publons) and I have been member of (4) Ph.D. thesis committes.

-Academic Editor - PeerJ Computer Science Journal, Editorial Board Member - BMC Molecular and Cell Biology, Topic Board Editor - Entropy.
+Academic Editor - PeerJ Computer Science Journal, Editorial Board Member - BMC Molecular and Cell Biology, Topic Board Editor - Entropy, Editorial Board Member - Intelligent Data Analysis Journal.

 I have developed a model for monitoring COVID-19 virus infection in Spain that is available at <a href="https://covid19.citic.udc.es/">https://covid19.citic.udc.es</a>.
 It has appeared in 25 media (radio and press) with an approximate rating of 43,654€ and an approximate audience of